wilsonzlin/edgesearch/demo/work-at-microsoft/README.md

 }
 ```

 The `title`, `location`, and `description` fields are searchable.
-This means that their words have to be indexed using bit fields.
+This means that their words have to be indexed using bit sets.

 ## Code